-Are you finding that some of your regular writing gigs are drying up?
-Or, editors are not taking your stories as often as they used to want them?
+Are some of your regular writing gigs are drying up?

-Are you feeling burned out about your usual travel topics?
+Have you felt bored or burned out from your usual travel topics?

-Are you looking to earn more from each article that you write, but you don’t know how to do this?
+Do you want to earn more from each article that you write?

 1. It multiplies the chances of getting your work published and onto the magazine racks.